Student Conduct Procedures

 Within five (5) working days of the receipt of the material

-pertinent to the appeal, the administrator hearing the
+pertinent to the appeal, the panel chair or administrator hearing the

-appeal will notify the student in writing of his/her decision
+appeal will notify the student in writing of their decision

 to 1) deny the request for an appeal, 2) to inform the student

-of the outcome of an administrative appeal decision or 3) to accept the appeal for review and indicate the timeline in which it will be reviewed, if it requires more than 5 business days.
+of the outcome of an appeal decision or 3) to accept the appeal for review and indicate the timeline in which it will be reviewed, if more than 5 business days will be required for review.
 If a delay occurs, or additional time is needed,

-this administrator will notify the student of the delay.
+this administrator or panel chair will notify the student of the delay.

-An administrative decision to grant or deny an appeal may be
+An decision to grant or deny an appeal may be

-made at the discretion of the administrator hearing the appeal.
+made at the discretion of the administrator or panel hearing the appeal.

-This administrator may impose one of the following actions:
+This administrator or panel may impose one of the following actions: